Wazzbi/Restaurant/README.md

 # See result
 restaurant-4528a.firebaseapp.com
--ready home page and menu only
+(ready 'home page' and 'menu' only)

 # Restaurant